operasoftware/devopera/src/blog/_posts/2008-11-25-video-3d-canvas-and-file-io-repeat.md

 ## 3D Canvas

-Third, using this build you can run cool 3D applcations created using [our 3D Canvas implementation][8], which is included in this build.
+Third, using this build you can run cool 3D applications created using [our 3D Canvas implementation][8], which is included in this build.

 [8]: http://my.opera.com/timjoh/blog/2007/11/13/taking-the-canvas-to-another-dimension